-The Library has since the early 18th century sought to build a collection including the key works of European scholarship, and consequently it has rich holdings - over 10,000 items - of 16th-century books printed on the Continent, particularly from France and the Low Countries.
+The Library has since the early 18th century sought to build a collection including the key works of European scholarship, and consequently it has rich holdings — over 10,000 items — of 16th-century books printed on the Continent, particularly from France and the Low Countries.
 We have particularly collected the works of Scots published overseas, and Continental books which were imported to Scotland at an early date (see Book ownership page).
-Most books are recorded in the main catalogue, but, for some books catalogued before 1974, it is worth checking 'A Short Title Catalogue of Foreign Books Printed up to 1601' (Edinburgh: NLS, 1970).
+Most books are recorded in Library Search, but, for some books catalogued before 1974, it is worth checking 'A Short Title Catalogue of Foreign Books Printed up to 1601' (Edinburgh: NLS, 1970).
 The Library's holdings are also recorded in the 'Index Aureliensis: Catalogus Librorum Sedecimo Saeculo Impressorum' (1962-), a union list of 16th-century printed books which to date has reached DES in the alphabet.
 The collections of early German works in the Crawford Collections are recorded in Michael A Pegg, 'Bibliotheca Lindesiana and other Collections of German Sixteenth-Century Pamphlets in Libraries of Britain and France' (Baden-Baden, 1977) and Michael A Pegg, 'A Catalogue of German Reformation Pamphlets (1516-1546) in Libraries of Great Britain and Ireland' (Baden-Baden, 1973).

 The Library has an estimated 60,000 items printed overseas in the period 1601-1800, the largest number being from France.
 Again, the Library collects Continental books with some Scottish links, such as editions of 18th-century Scottish writers published abroad whether in the original or in translation.
-There are no special catalogues of these books, but they are mostly recorded in the main catalogue.
+There are no special catalogues of these books, but they are mostly recorded in Library Search.
 Many of the named special collections are strong in holdings of early continental books, for example the Astorga Collection, a library of over 3,000 Spanish books from the 15th to 18th centuries formed by the Marqueses de Astorga, and the Dieterichs Collection of 17th- and 18th-century German and Dutch academic theses.

 The Library's holdings of 19th-century non-British literature are extensive and wide-ranging.
 They include, in addition to the main works of European scholarship, numerous American and Canadian books, particularly, but by no means exclusively, books written by ex-patriate Scots.
 We have selectively purchased books published in Australia, New Zealand, India, South Africa, China and Japan, and other areas where Scots migrated to or were involved in Colonial administration.
 The Library is undertaking the detailed cataloguing of the 19th-century foreign serials in all branches of the sciences which were deposited by the Royal Society of Edinburgh in 1981.